List of Liberty ships (G): George Kenny

-=George L. Baker
+George L. Baker

 was built by Oregon Shipbuilding Corporation.
 Her keel was laid on 5 March 1943.
 She was launched on 26 March and delivered on 2 April.
 Built for the WSA, she was operated under the management of Weyerhauser Steamship Co.
 To the Dutch Government in 1947 and renamed Kamerlingh Onnes.
 Operated under the management of Koninklijke Rotterdamsche Lloyd, Rotterdam.
 Sold to her managers in 1950 and renamed Tomini.
 Operated under the management of Willem Ruys & Zonen.
 Sold in 1957 to NV Scheepvaart Maatschappij Triton and renamed Triton, remaining under the same management.
 Sold in 1962 to Bacong Shipping Co. and renamed Southern Cross.
 Reflagged to Panama and operated under the management of Southern Industrial Projects.
-Sold in 1964 to Panama Merchants Steamship and renamedMindanao Merchant.
+Sold in 1964 to Panama Merchants Steamship and renamed Mindanao Merchant.
 Operated under the management of Philippine Merchants Steamship Co.
 Sold in 1965 to South Pacific Coast Shipping Co. and renamed Brothers.
 Operated under the management of Kenneth Lewis.
 Management transferred to Lasco Shipping Co. in 1966.
 She was scrapped at Pusan in July 1969.